ToshioCP/Gtk4-tutorial/src/sec2.src.md

 In addition, `g_signal_connect` is described in GObject API reference.
 API reference is very important.
 You should see and understand it to write GTK applications.
+They are located in ['GNOME Developer Center'](https://developer.gnome.org/).

-Let's compile the source file `pr2.c` above and run it.
+Let's compile the source file above (`pr2.c`) and run it.

     $ gcc `pkg-config --cflags gtk4` pr2.c `pkg-config --libs gtk4`
     $ ./a.out